Some useful Unix software

 -

-I wrote the original graphical diff/merge tool, called gdiff, at Silicon
+I wrote the original graphical diff/merge tool, called gdiff, in 1989 when

-Graphics when I worked there in 1989.
+I was an engineer at Silicon Graphics (SGI).
 I was inspired by the interactive

 textual diff program, sdiff.
-Since then there have been lots of
+Since then there have been several

-nice spinoffs that supports text editing and directory-level merging,
+nice descendants that add features like text editing and directory-level merging.